JameyNguyen/Netherite/README.md

 ![Note Example](https://github.com/user-attachments/assets/0e2b139a-44f5-413c-956d-7c8bef820634)

 ## Installation
-The installation manual is still a work in progress.
-To run the frontend/app, use Android Studio.
+The installation manual is still a work in progress, sorry.

 ## Usage
-For students lol
+For students lol, and anyone who wants to organize their notes

 ## Roadmap
 Future features to be released: